What is Personal Brand?waheed

 Make sure it’s easy to spell.

 Put yourself into the minds of consumers.

-Let’s says they hear your brand name somewhere.
-Whether it’s on TV, the radio, or in a conversation.
+Let’s say they hear your brand name somewhere.
+Whether it’s on TV, on the radio, or in a conversation.
 Next, they search for it online, but can’t find you because they don’t know the spelling – it’s too complicated.